 How about per diem?

-Minimum per diem is $28 for all out-of-town Actors.
+Minimum per diem is currently $28 for all out-of-town Actors (Actors whose primary residence is 50 miles or more from the location of the rehearsal or performance venue).
 (See Tier Structure Highlights.)

 When do I pay the Actor?